Performance Data Collection Instruments and Processes

 EDA collects and reports on performance measures in compliance with the Government Performance and Results Act of 1993 that, as amended by the GPRA Modernization Act of 2010, establishes requirements for all agencies to collect, analyze and report on their performance.

-This new process will be entirely web-based.
-Links to the questionnaires will be distributed electronically to grant recipients by the Performance and National Programs Division according to the following schedule, beginning in December 2020:
+The data collection process for non-infrastructure awards is entirely web-based, currently through Qualtrics.
+Links to the questionnaires are distributed electronically to grant recipients by the Performance, Research and National Technical Assistance Division according to the following schedule:

 ED-916 Semi-Annual Program Outputs Questionnaire

-- Non-Infrastructure grant recipients with award start dates on or after 6/1/2020 will begin receiving the Semi-Annual Program Outputs Questionnaire in early December and then every six (6) months thereafter during the period of performance.
+- Non-Infrastructure grant recipients with award start dates on or after 6/1/2020 receive the Semi-Annual Program Outputs Questionnaire every six (6) months during the period of performance.

-- This questionnaire will be distributed according to the start of the period of performance and ONLY during the period of performance.
+- This questionnaire is distributed according to the start of the period of performance and ONLY during the period of performance.

 ED-917 and ED-918 Annual Program Outcomes Questionnaire for Grantees with (ED-917) and without (ED-918) Clients